-Welcome week is our week of events that kicks off the year and welcomes LGBTQI & ally individuals to campus either as first year students or back from the summer.
-It’s your chance to connect with others and see what the community has to offer.
+Welcome week is our group of events that kick off the academic year and welcomes LGBTQI+ & ally individuals to campus either as first-year students, back from the summer or as transfer students.
+It’s your chance to connect with others and find out what the community here at Vanderbilt has to offer.

 International Celebrate Bisexuality Day

 This day, celebrated on or around September 23rd, is a call for the LGBTQI+ community, friends, and supporters to recognize and celebrate bisexual history, the bisexual community, and bi culture.
 Events are typically co-sponsored with the Vanderbilt Lambda Association and cake is typically served!

 LGBTQI+ History Month

 October is a celebration of LGBTQI+ history and people.
 It includes the celebration of National Coming Out Day (October 11th), educational programs around the wide variety of LGBTQI+ identities, and provides LGBTQI+ and allied individuals a space to come together.
 Featured guest speakers, the Vanderbilt Lambda Association’s Annual Drag Show, and various events with faculty and staff on campus highlight the month’s worth of events. #BeYouatVU

 This day, observed on or around November 20th internationally, is a day to memorialize those who have been killed as a result of transphobia, or the hatred or fear of transgender and gender non-conforming people.
 We partner with several community organizations across middle Tennessee for this event, such as the Tennessee Transgender Political Coalition, T-Vals, PFLAG, any many more.
 Learn more about these community groups here.